2023 Charities & Schools

 If you would like to discuss being a charity or school partner please contact us.
-Below is a list of charities and schools which were beneficiaries of the Twilight Runway Challenge in 2022.

 If you are taking part for a charity, please set up an online fundraising page such as Justgiving.
 If you require fundraising material, then contact the relevant charity who can help.